-Additionally, experiments could explore the interface between driven-dissipative and isolated quantum systems governed by competing classical and quantum dynamical rules~\cite{Marcuzzi2016,Buchhold2017,PerezEspigares2017}, ultimately leading to a comprehensive and quantitative understanding of non-equilibrium universality.
+Additionally, experiments could explore the interface between driven-dissipative and isolated quantum systems governed by competing classical and quantum dynamical rules~\cite{Marcuzzi2016,Buchhold2017,PerezEspigares2017}, ultimately leading to a more complete and quantitative understanding of non-equilibrium universality.

 \acknowledgements{We acknowledge Thomas Ebbesen, Guido Pupillo and Matthias Weidem\"uller for discussions.
 This work is supported by the Deutsche Forschungsgemeinschaft under WH141/1-1 and is part of and supported by the DFG Collaborative Research Centre ''SFB 1225 (ISOQUANT)'', the Heidelberg Center for Quantum Dynamics, the European Union H2020 FET Proactive project RySQ (grant N. 640378) and the `Investissements d'Avenir' programme through the Excellence Initiative of the University of Strasbourg (IdEx).
 M. B. acknowledges support from the Alexander von Humboldt foundation.
 S.D. acknowledges support by the German Research Foundation (DFG) through the Institutional Strategy of the University of Cologne within the German Excellence Initiative (ZUK 81) and the European Research Council via ERC Grant Agreement n.
 647434 (DOQS).
 S.W was partially supported by the University of Strasbourg Institute for Advanced Study (USIAS), S.H. acknowledges support by the Carl-Zeiss foundation, A.A. and S.H. acknowledge support by the Heidelberg Graduate School for Fundamental Physics.}